dashpay/docs/docs/user/masternodes/understanding.rst

 Masternode requirements
 =======================

-- DASH collateral: Hosting a master node requires a large amount of DASH collateral.
+- DASH collateral: Hosting a masternode requires a large amount of DASH collateral.
   Arguably the hardest part.
 Dash can be obtained from exchanges such as Poloniex, Bittrex, Kraken and LiveCoin.
 Shapeshift's service is also an excellent way.
-- A server or VPS running Linux: Most recent guides use Ubuntu 20.04 LTS.
+- A server or VPS running Linux: Most recent guides use Ubuntu 22.04 LTS.
 We recommend VPS services such as Vultr and DigitalOcean, although any decent provider will do.
-Generally an instance with low to average specifications will do, although performance requirements will increase according to this roadmap.
 - A dedicated IP address: These usually come with the VPS/server.

 In addition to the DASH held in collateral, masternodes also have